London Ferrill

 London Ferrill, also spelled Ferrell, (1789–October 12, 1854) was a former enslaved man and carpenter from Virginia who became the second preacher of the First African Baptist Church in Lexington, Kentucky, serving from 1823 to 1854.
-During his 31 years of service, Ferrill attracted and baptized many new members in the growing region; by 1850 the church had 1,820 members and was the largest of any congregation in the state, black or white.
+During his 31 years of service, Ferrill attracted and baptized many new members in the growing region; by 1850, the church had 1,820 members and was the largest of any congregation in the state, black or white.

 Of mixed race, Ferrill had been apprenticed as a carpenter when young.
-His wife, a free person of color, purchased his freedom and they moved to Kentucky by 1812.
-In Lexington, Ferrill was successful in working with both black and white leaders of the city and became highly respected.
-The funeral procession for him numbered 5,000 people, the largest in the city after that of the white statesman Henry Clay.
+His wife, a free person of color, purchased his freedom and moved to Kentucky by 1812.
+In Lexington, Ferrill successfully worked with the city's black and white leaders and became highly respected.
+His funeral procession numbered 5,000 people, the largest in the city after that of the white statesman Henry Clay.
 Ferrill led the first black church west of the Allegheny Mountains; it was the third oldest black Baptist congregation in the United States and had been founded in 1790 by enslaved preacher Peter Durrett, also from Virginia.

 Early life and education

-London was born into slavery in 1789 in Hanover County, Virginia, where his mother was enslaved by Richard Ferrill, an English immigrant.
+London was born into slavery in 1789 in Hanover County, Virginia, where Richard Ferrill, an English immigrant, enslaved his mother.
 The unmarried enslaver died soon after.
-Ferrill's estate, including enslaved persons, was inherited by his sister Ann (Ferrill) Winston.
-She named the mixed-race enslaved boy as London Ferrill after her brother, who was likely his father.
+Ferrill's estate, including enslaved persons, was inherited by his sister, Ann (Ferrill) Winston.
+She named the mixed-race enslaved boy London Ferrill after her brother, who was likely his father.
 As noted by Edward Ball, author of Slaves in the Family (1999), a study of the interracial relationships among his ancestors, mixed-race enslaved people were frequently given names that distinguished them from the others.
 London Ferrill is an example of such naming.

 Ann Winston died when London Ferrill was eight or nine years old.
 When her estate was settled, London was sold away from his mother to Colonel Samuel Overton.
-Soon the enslaver apprenticed Ferrill to learn carpentry, a skilled trade.
-This was often the pattern for children of white enslavers, to give them an artisan skill to enable them to support themselves as adults.
+Soon, the enslaver apprenticed Ferrill to learn carpentry, a skilled trade.
+This was often the pattern for children of white enslavers, giving them an artisan skill to support themselves as adults.

 Ferrill was baptized in 1809 at the age of 20 and had a conversion experience with the Baptists.
-The minister and congregation approved of his preaching and singing, and he began to preach more widely in the community.
+The minister and congregation approved his preaching and singing, and he began to preach more widely in the community.

 Marriage and family

 As a young man, Ferrill married a free black woman named Rodah Hood, who was also of mixed race.
 She bought her husband's freedom from Overton's estate after his death.
 (Townsend records her first name as Rhoda.)
 At that time, Ferrill and Rodah migrated to Kentucky; they settled in Lexington about 1812.

-A few years after Rodah's death in 1833 during a major cholera epidemic in Lexington, Ferrill adopted two orphaned children, siblings Eleazer and Elizabeth Jackson.
+A few years after Rodah died in 1833 during a major cholera epidemic in Lexington, Ferrill adopted two orphaned children, siblings Eleazer and Elizabeth Jackson.
 He never remarried.